Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/visualizing-your-results.md

 ![](/assets/tree_browser.png)

 The user interface shows the epoch group and the list of features available at each epoch group.
-The panel below the tree describes the parameter present in selected node. `epochGroupParameterPlot` is similar to the diary plot in data curator, it plots only the subset of epochs \(i.e epoch group\).
+The panel below the tree describes the parameter present in the selected node.
+The panel to right has registered plots for tree browser, `epochGroupParameterPlot` is similar to the diary plot in data curator, it plots only the subset of epochs \(i.e epoch group\).

+> To register a new plot in tree browser, package your plot under directory `+sa_labs/+analysis/+treebrowser/+plots`

 ## a\) Plot Feature